Information for Majors

 Junior Independent Work

 In the first semester, junior independent work takes place within the department's junior seminar, History 400, which all juniors must take as one of their fall-term courses.
 Topics are cross-national and comparative in nature, e.g. "The United States and Latin America in the Twentieth Century," "The Black Atlantic World: Black Encounters with Europe, Asia, and the Americas," "The Cold War as International History," "The Medieval City," and "Seeing the Sea: The Mediterranean in History."
-Students will select their seminar using SCORE.
+Students will select their seminar using TigerHub.
 The junior seminars are designed to introduce juniors to the tools, methods, and interpretations of historical research and writing.
 They result in the student's first historical research paper: the fall-term junior paper.

 Two independent grades are recorded, one for History 400 as a course, and the other for the fall-term junior independent work, a research paper of approximately 30-35 pages.

 In the spring term, junior independent work takes place outside the normal course load.
 Students write a research paper of approximately 30-35 pages under the guidance of a faculty adviser.
 At the beginning of the semester, students are asked to rank three preferences from a list of faculty members available for advising junior papers.
 Assignments of advisers are made as far as possible on the basis of student preferences.
-In consultation with their advisers, students may select any topic for the spring- term junior paper, subject to the provision that the spring-term topic and the written work accomplished during the fall-term junior seminar fall into different geographical areas.
+In consultation with their advisers, students may select any topic for the spring- term junior paper, subject to the provision that the spring-term topic and the written work accomplished during the fall-term junior seminar fall into different geographical areas and time periods.
 Geographical areas are defined as (a) Africa, (b) Asia, (c) Australia, (d) Europe, including Russia, (e) Latin America, (f) Near East, and (g) United States and Canada.
 Students may arrange to have a faculty member from another department serve as adviser for the spring- term independent work.
 However, the Departmental Representative must be notified of such arrangements.

 Senior Independent Work